 Organisations that do well in this environment exhibit the following characteristics:

-2. Human-Centric: Experiment rapidly with products, services, business models, processes and strategies that put consumers and customers at the centre of what they do.
+2. Human Centric: Experiment rapidly with products, services, business models, processes and strategies that put consumers and customers at the center of what they do.

 3. Imagination: build novel businesses and solutions based on insight and creativity.
 Hold two opposing ideas in mind and creatively resolve the tension between those two ideas by generating a new one that contains elements of the others but is superior to both.

 4. Flexibility: Manage complex and interconnected systems of multiple stakeholders.